myrestop/myflow-user-guide/README.md

 > the keyword can be at the front, or the end (but need a whitespace to separate).

+> if you haven't installed it yet, you can download and install it from [here](https://myrest.top/myflow).

 ## General Constraints

 The example usage in the plugin description page, you may see some special characters, like `[]|{}`, `[]` means an optional parameter, `|` means or,  `{}` means a parameter need user input.
 And all the usage cases are based on the default keyword (because we allow you to customize keywords).